tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 The cultists quickly surround her, their hands rough as they disarm her and push her to the ground near me.
 "Reine!"
 I shout, struggling against the cultist who's holding me down.
 My protest is met with a sharp blow to the back, forcing me to the cold metal floor.

 Xuan watches the scene with a twisted satisfaction, his eyes gleaming in the dim light.
 "Bravery and love, such quaint concepts," he mocks.
-"But they pale in comparison to the fortitude required to embrace the true nature of existence.
+"But you lack the fortitude to do what is necessary.
 The willingness to give up everything, to sacrifice all for a higher purpose."

 Xuan's eyes, dark and haunted, fix on me as I confront him.
 "Why, Xuan?
 Why are you doing this?"
 I ask, seeking some semblance of reason in his madness.